arcpy/AutomaticUpdatesIntoFeatureService/README.md

 5. Run the script.
 As-is, it'll update the point every 5 minutes.
 Modify this value to your needs.

 ## Making it Update for you
-Different parts of the script need to be updated to make it work for you.
+Different parts of the script need to be updated to make it work with your external content.

-1. Around line 180, a *req*uest is made to get updated information from an external source.
-The response comes back and is loaded into a json object (*issPoint*).
+1. Around line 180, a *req* -uest is made to get updated information from an external source.
+The response comes back and is loaded into a json object ( *issPoint* ).
 Depending on the API you're consuming, you may or may not have to modify this part.
 2. You'll almost certainly have to update the *Y*, *X*, and *ptTime* variables.
 The code here is specific to grabbing values out of this specific json structure.
 You may need to grab more information, or append this information to existing features.
 However you change the code, make sure you appropriately update the *updatePoint* function (148) and where the function is called from (194).
-3. The second bit of code to update will be the *jsonPoint* function inside the class around line 66.
+3. The second bit of code to update will be the *jsonPoint* function inside the class (around line 66).
 This function is set to return a simple point object with a schema that matches the feature service being updated.
-Update this code to the modifications made previously so the features will update your hosted feature service.
+Update this code with the modifications made previously so the features will update your hosted feature service layer.
-4. You maye need to update the *fillEmptyGeo* function as well.
+4. You may need to update the *fillEmptyGeo* function as well.
 If your hosted service is empty the first time you run the script, you'll need to update this function.
 The entire script works by "updating" existing features.
 This means you need one or more values to already exist in the service.
 5. The script has been hard coded to always update a layer with the index of "0".
 If the layer you're updating is not the first layer in the service (0), or you have multiple layers to update, you'll need to modify the references throughout the script.

 ## Resources